-3.14.1.4.
-Bulk Delivery. - When the transmission fluid is sold in bulk, an invoice, bill of lading, shipping paper, or other documentation must accompany each delivery.
+- 3.14.1.3.
+Identification on Service Provider Documentation.
+Transmission fluid installed from a bulk tank at time of transmission service shall be identified on the customer invoice with the information listed below: - (a) the brand name; - (b) the name and place of business of the service provider; - (c) the words "Transmission Fluid" which may be incorporated into a more specific description of transmission type such as "Automatic Transmission Fluid" or "Continuously Variable Transmission Fluid"; - (d) the primary performance claims or claims met by the fluid or reference to where these claims may be viewed (e.g., website reference).
+Performance claims include but are not limited to those set by original equipment manufacturers and standards-setting organizations such as SAE and JASO and are acknowledged by reference; and - (e) an accurate statement of the quantity of the contents in terms of liquid measure.
+(Added 2017) - 3.14.1.4.
+Bulk Delivery.
+When the transmission fluid is sold in bulk, an invoice, bill of lading, shipping paper, or other documentation must accompany each delivery.
 This document must identify the fluid as defined in Section 3.14.2.
 Container Labeling.

-- 3.14.1.5.
+(Added 2017) - 3.14.1.5.
 Storage Tank Labeling.
 Each storage tank of transmission fluid shall be labeled with the following: - (a) the brand name; - (b) the primary performance claim or claims met by the fluid or reference to where these claims may be viewed (e.g., website reference).
 Performance claims include but are not limited to those set by original equipment manufacturers and standards-setting organizations such as SAE and JASO and are acknowledged by reference.

-3.14.1.6.
-Documentation of Claims Made Upon Product Label. - Any manufacturer, packer, or distributor of any product subject to this article and sold in this state shall provide, upon request of duly authorized representatives of the Director, credible documentation of any claim made upon their product label, including claims made on any website referenced by said label.
+(Added 2017) - 3.14.1.6.
+Documentation of Claims Made Upon Product Label.
+Any manufacturer, packer, or distributor of any product subject to this article and sold in this state shall provide, upon request of duly authorized representatives of the Director, credible documentation of any claim made upon their product label, including claims made on any website referenced by said label.
 If the product performance claims published by a blender and/or marketer are based on the claim(s) of one or more additive suppliers, documentation of the claims may be requested in confidence by a duly authorized representative of the Director.
 Supporting data may be supplied directly to the Director's office by the additive supplier(s).
+(Added 2004) (Amended 2017)

-- 3.15.
-Biodiesel and Biodiesel Blends. - 3.15.1.
-Identification of Product.
-Biodiesel Blendstock shall be identified by the term "biodiesel" with the designation "B100" or "B99."
+3.15.
+Biodiesel and Biodiesel Blends.

+3.15.1.
+Identification of Product. - Biodiesel Blendstock shall be identified by the term "biodiesel" with the designation "B100" or "B99."

-- 3.15.2.
-Labeling of Retail Dispensers. - 3.15.2.1.
-Labeling of Grade Required.
-Biodiesel shall be identified by the grades No. 1-B S15 or No. 1-B S500, or No. 2-B S500.
+3.15.2.
+Labeling of Retail Dispensers.

+3.15.2.1.
+Labeling of Grade Required. - Biodiesel shall be identified by the grades No. 1-B S15 or No. 1-B S500, or No. 2-B S500.

 3.15.2.2.
-Automotive Fuel Rating. - Biodiesel and biodiesel blends shall be labeled with its automotive fuel rating in accordance with the FTC Automotive Fuel Ratings, Certification and Posting Rule, 16 CFR 306.
+Automotive Fuel Rating. - Biodiesel and biodiesel blends shall be labeled with its automotive fuel rating in accordance with the FTC Automotive Fuel Ratings, Certification and Posting Rule, 16 C.F.R. § 306.